ei-grad/check-expiring-certs/README.md

 # Check Expiring Certs

-Check Expiring Certs is a fast and simple tool designed for efficiently monitoring HTTPS certificates.
+Check Expiring Certs is a fast and simple tool designed for efficiently monitoring HTTPS certificates expiration.
 It warns if an SSL/TLS certificate on a specified hosts is due to expire within a configurable number of days.

 ## Installation